garden-io/garden/README.md

     garden deploy
 ```

 The services are now running on the Garden framework.
-You can see for yourself by querying the `/hello` endpoint of `go-service`’s running container:
+You can see for yourself by querying the `/hello-backend` endpoint of `backend`’s running container:

 ```sh
     garden call backend/hello-backend